-Do you suffer from daily headaches, commonly occurring right after you wake up?
+Do you suffer from daily headaches that occur right after you wake up?

 How does sleep apnea cause headaches?

-The headaches associated with sleep apnea are often caused by the disruption in oxygen flow to the brain during the night.
-Patient wake in the morning feeling tired, restless, and often have severe headaches that may interrupt their ability to conduct their daily routine.
+Excessing oxygen flow to the brain at night can lead to these headaches.
+Patients wake in the morning feeling tired and restless and often have severe headaches that may interrupt their ability to conduct their daily routine.

 How can I treat headaches caused by sleep apnea?

 Dr. Peterson of Fuller Dental is a member of the American Academy of Sleep Medicine.
-Always at the forefront of dental technology, Dr. Peterson offers innovative solutions for treating sleep-related disorders.
-Oral sleep appliances are highly effective, discreet treatment option offered by Fuller Dental.
+He stays informed on all the latest research and treatment for sleep apnea and other sleep disorder.
+Dr. Peterson is always at the forefront of dental technology and offers sleep disorder treatment.
+Oral sleep devices work very well and offer a discreet treatment option by Fuller Dental.

-If you or a loved one experience headaches on an almost daily basis, be sure to contact your Fuller Dental dentist.
+If you or a loved one experiences headaches almost daily, contact your Fuller Dental dentist.
 Seeking treatment for chronic headaches and sleep apnea as soon as possible can prevent further health complications.
 Give us a call or request an appointment online today.